vtan05/Kadenze-Tensorflow1-Exercises/README.md

 # Creative Applications of Deep Learning with TensorFlow

-This repository contains assignments for the Kadenze Course: Creative Applications of Deep Learning with TensorFlow I
+This repository contains assignments for the Kadenze Course: Creative Applications of Deep Learning with TensorFlow

 Session 1: Introduction to Tensorflow
 - Teaches how to preprocess your data and apply convolution to different kernels